OpenDataScotland/jkan/_datasets/north+ayrshire+council-housing+stock.md

 category:
 - Uncategorised
 date_created: ''
-date_updated: '2018-02-02'
+date_updated: ''
-license: Shows all the Housing Stock owned by North Ayrshire Council.
-It shows the number of beds, the property type, the date acquired and the postcode sector of each property.
-The date acquired showed be used as an indication of property age and is not guaranteed to be fully accurate.
+license: No licence
 maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
+notes: <p>Shows all the Housing Stock owned by North Ayrshire Council.
+It shows the number of beds, the property type, the date acquired and the postcode sector of each property.
+The date acquired showed be used as an indication of property age and is not guaranteed to be fully accurate.</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::housing-stock
 records: null